samuelAemro12/netflix-clone/README.md

 # Netflix Clone - A React.js Project

 A faithful recreation of Netflix, built using React and Firebase.
-It is a mobile first, frontend app
+It is a mobile first, frontend app with responsiveness and it is deployed on the web using github pages.

 # Features:
 - **User Authentication**: Sign up and log in with Firebase.
 -**Home Page**: Explore a curated selection of movies and TV shows.
 -**Movie/TV Show Details**: Watch trailers and discover more information.